rmso27/tooling/README.md

 ## Instructions

 1. Go to the 'toolkit-0.0.1' folder;
-2. Run `./tooling-setup.sh`;
+2. Run `chmod +x tooling-setup.sh` to make the script executable;
+3. Execute the script `bash tooling-setup.sh`;
-3. Select the number of the tool you want to install;
+4. Select the number of the tool you want to install;